lerina/lerina.github.io/html/code/FiTCode/FiT⁄Code.md

 Focus on understanding the 2nd most important aspect: the intended inputs.

-We build the code from the inside-out:
+We build the code from the inside-out iteratively:

 - Core interface
-- Calculations and blranches
+- Calculations and branches
 - Loops and generalization
 - Special cases and error handling